 6. Meditations by Marcus Aurelius

 Ok, this is a bonus pick as I figured a many of you might have read this already.
-It was, after all, on the 2013 Farnam Street reader's choice list.
-If you bought it and haven't read it, consider this a nudge.
 The best way to sum up this book is: A simple and powerful guide to life.
 This book was never intended for publication it was for himself.
 How many people write a book of epigrams to themselves?
 Get it.
 Read it.
 Live it.